-Human Resources is comprised of Talent Acquisition, Compensation and Organizational Effectiveness, Benefits, Learning and Development, Employee Relations and Engagement, and the Resource Center — which includes HRIS and Payroll.
+Human Resources is comprised of Talent Acquisition, Compensation and Organizational Effectiveness, Benefits, Learning and Development, Employee Relations and Engagement, and the Resource Center-HRIS.
 View the organizational chart (pdf) for the entire division.

 Human Resources Areas of Expertise

 |Administration | firstname.lastname@example.org

 The Chief Human Resources Officer is responsible for leading and managing the Division of Human Resources by providing the vision, leadership, strategic planning, and oversight for human resources throughout all functions and campuses of Kansas State University.
 The CHRO manages approximately 33 staff with an annual operating budget of over $4.1 million.
 Specific oversight includes Benefits, Compensation and Organizational Effectiveness, Employee Relations & Engagement, Labor Relations, Learning and Development, Resource Center-HRIS, and Talent Acquisition.
 The CHRO reports to the Vice President for Administration and Finance.

 The Administrative Support Center-HR team is a part of a shared services center providing budget, financial and administrative human resources services to central administrative units.
 The Administrative Support Center-HR (ASC-HR) team currently serves over 45 administrative and academic departments across campus where they work closely with directors and department heads to create streamlined HR policies and procedures with the purpose of identifying process improvements, promote staff development, and find areas for increased efficiency.
 The ASC-HR team regularly supports customer departments with the coordination of employee recruitment, onboarding/offboarding, time and leave and payroll.
 Their primary goals are to provide excellent customer service and to build a culture of subject matter expertise to benefit our customers.